On this page:

 Publishing to an OAI server will allow your collections to be harvested and integrated within other environments, such as institutional repositories and discovery systems.
 OAI Targets for Discovery Vendors includes more information about publishing to an OAI server.

-- Select one or multiple items from the item panel then select the Actions menu and then Edit Selected to open the edit tab.
+- Select one or multiple items from the item panel and then click Edit on the Actions Bar to open the Edit tab.

 - Select Publish.
 Check the targets to which you want to publish your content.
 If default targets are established, these targets will already be checked.
 Select Publish again.